-While earlier models did indeed have shorter ranges, those fears were often overblown, and the vehicles quickly became equipped with a ‘turtle mode’ a power conservation mode that would alert drivers when the charge was low in order to give them an opportunity to find a charging station or pull over to a safe location.
+While earlier models did indeed have shorter ranges, those fears were often overblown, and the vehicles quickly became equipped with a ‘turtle mode’ a power conservation mode that would alert drivers when the charge was low to give them an opportunity to find a charging station or pull over to a safe location.

 As electric vehicle technology has improved over the years, so has the range for the standard EV battery; the 2019 Nissan Leaf has a range of about 200 miles, while the 2019 Tesla Model 3 has a range of about 300 miles.

 But industry experts agree that the relatively longer range of today’s full-electric vehicles is only the beginning; EV batteries are expected to increase the charge capacity and thus their range by up to 10% every year.
-In fact, Tesla is reportedly working on a battery that could support 600 miles by 2022.
+Tesla is reportedly working on a battery that could support 600 miles by 2022.
 If accurate, that would be a 100% improvement in range in just three years.

-Perhaps the most significant factor in electric vehicle range is the continued expansion of EV charging station networks.
-It is increasingly commonplace to find charging stations at grocery stores, outside coffee shops, installed in parking decks, even in traditional gas stations!
+Perhaps the most significant factor in the electric vehicle range is the continued expansion of EV charging station networks.
+It is increasingly commonplace to find charging stations at grocery stores, outside coffee shops, installed in parking decks, and even in traditional gas stations!